 Innovative Education in Downtown Orlando

-UCF Downtown is a world-class 21st-century campus for digital media, communication, public service, and health-related programs in an innovative, urban environment.
+UCF Downtown is a world-class 21st-century campus for digital media, communication, business, public service, and health-related programs in an innovative, urban environment.

 Flexible and Technology Enhanced Classrooms